-The Moorish Castle and Palace of Pena can easily be reached by the 434 tourist bus which leaves from the visitor centre.
+The Castelo dos Mouros and National Palace of Pena can easily be reached by the 434 tourist bus which leaves from the visitor centre.
 The buses take a few different loops depending on which sites you plan to see.
 If you’re really feeling energetic you can hike all the way up the rolling hills to these sites, but we decided the bus would suit us fine as they ran quite frequently (roughly every 20 minutes during high season, and about every 40 minutes during low season) and drop you off right at the entrance.
 We began at the Moorish Castle, which was the first big stop.

 The castle’s official history began as far back as the 10th Century, when it was built as a military fort by the Muslim populations that inhabited the Iberian peninsula.
 It was an outpost for the city of Lisbon, and acted as a control tower for the Atlantic coast and the land to the north.
 But occupation of the area itself goes back even further, to Neolithic times (at least to 5000 BC).
 Ceramic fragments have been found in the region from this time period.

 Sigurd I, King of Norway and the first European king to participate in the Crusades, led an incursion into the castle in 1109 AD.
 Moorish rule over the castle ended in 1147 AD after King Alfonso Henriques took Lisbon.
 Following this Christian Reconquest, King Alfonso had the Church of São Pedro de Canaferrim built, which was the first parish church of Sintra.
 The church and fortifications continued to be used throughout the reign of Fernando I (1383).
 By the 15th Century, use of the castle and fortifications had ceased and the site was virtually abandoned.